 Cyclophosphamide is a synthetic antineoplastic drug chemically related to the nitrogen mustards.
 The chemical name for cyclophosphamide is 2-[bis(2-chloroethyl)amino]tetrahydro-2H-1,3,2-oxazaphosphorine 2-oxide monohydrate, and has the following structural formula:

-Cyclophosphamide is a white crystalline powder with the molecular formula $C_7H{15}Cl_2N_2O_2P$ •H2O and a molecular weight of 279.1.
+Cyclophosphamide has a molecular formula of $C_7H{15}Cl_2N_2O_2P$ •H2O and a molecular weight of 279.1.
 Cyclophosphamide is soluble in water, saline, or ethanol.